Global route / Trans-Atlantic

 The North Atlantic is frequently overcast.
 Southern Greenland is often the clearest section — paradoxically, the Arctic can be less cloudy than the mid-Atlantic.
 Don't rely on views for this crossing.

-What is the best side of plane for New York to London?
+What is the best side for New York to London?